El Taco logo

 October 1973, El Taco.
 View from the parking lot, showing the drive-through window area.

 March 1975.
-My friend Rhonda Jones helping me wash the windows of El Taco.
+My friend Rhonda Jones and me on the step ladder, washing the windows of El Taco.
 Mom would pay us $4.00 to wash ALL those windows inside and out.
 We used a bucket, scrub brush, squeegee, towel and step-ladder to accomplish this job.
 As I recall it took the better part of the day to finish them to moms satisfaction.
 After we got our hard-earned $4 (that's $2 each) we would walk down Tweedy Blvd and spend it at Middle Earth Records or The Bead Shoppe.
 Then we would walk home to my house or her house, and either play music or make jewelry, or both!
 We were really into making macrame bracelets with hemp cord and colored wooden or glass beads.

 May 1973.
 El Taco employees Carolyn Florez and Alfonso Vicuña working the drive-thru window.